abacusorg/abacusutils/docs/installation.rst

 Requirements
 ------------
 abacusutils should work with Python 3.7-3.10 on all mainstream Linux distributions.
-MacOS support should be possible, but is presently not working and help is needed to finish adding Mac support (see
+MacOS support should be possible, but is presently not working and help would be needed to finish adding Mac support (see
 `this PR <https://github.com/abacusorg/abacusutils/pull/59>`_).

 Pip Installation